 3. The Platform Layer

 The platform layer includes the physical servers and services that support the services layer.
 The platform layer consists of many instances of SQL Server, each of which is managed by the SQL Azure fabric.
+The SQL Azure fabric is a distributed computing system composed of tightly integrated networks, servers, and storage.
+It enables automatic failover, load balancing, and automatic replication between physical servers.

 Management services monitor the health of individual servers and enable automated installation of service upgrades and software patches.